Discover our story – and find out how we became one of the UK’s most trusted makers of protective transportation and storage products.

-Essentially the act of water infiltrating or entering something – whether a building, vehicle or protective case – water ingress can cause significant and often irreparable damage to property and equipment alike.
+Water ingress is essentially the act of water infiltrating or entering something.
+Whether a building, vehicle or protective case, water ingress can cause significant and often irreparable damage to property and equipment alike.

 It is essential to protect your equipment from water ingress, due to the damage that water can cause.

 It is not feasible to avoid water whatsoever, so the best way to protect your equipment is to store and transport it in a protective case with a sufficient International Protection rating.

 An IP Rating – also known as an ‘Ingress Protection Rating’ – indicates the level of protection provided by a protective case against a number of elements, including:

 The IP level you will require to sufficiently protect your equipment will depend upon the type of equipment and the environment in which it will be used, stored and transported.

 The most basic level of protection – level 0 – offers no protection from water whatsoever.
 Level 1 guards against dripping water, with additional grading levels protecting against water splashes, sprays and jets.
 The highest IP rating – level 8 – provides cases with total protection against continuous immersion in water over 1m in depth.

 Alongside the level of protection against water ingress, the IP rating scale also specifies the level of protection a protective case offers against solid objects, often defined as ‘foreign bodies’.